-Zero-Maintenance Cache Protection needs no regularly scheduled maintenance in a typical server lifespan, increasing system uptime and dramatically reducing the overall total cost of ownership.
+- Zero-maintenance Cache Protection never needs regularly scheduled maintenance, increasing system uptime and dramatically reducing the overall total cost of ownership.

 Disposal

 Once BBUs have been replaced, the old ones require a careful disposal process that adheres to strict hazardous material standards.
 Even when disposal criteria are properly followed, the toxic chemicals of the batteries are still introduced into the environment with potentially harmful consequences.